Apply Now Apply Now Apply Now

 • State was traditionally limited to class components (before React Hooks)

-21. What is AJAX and how does it work?
+21. What is AJAX, and how does it work?

 AJAX (Asynchronous JavaScript and XML) enables web applications to send and receive data from servers without refreshing the entire page.
-The process includes:
+This approach reduces server traffic and improves application responsiveness.

 22. What is the DOM?